MetaDocencia/NASA_introduccion_ciencia_abierta_2026/Module_3/Lesson_4/M3_L4_readme.md

 | How? | How the plan enables reuse of the data |
 | Who? | Roles and responsibilities of the team members in implementing the DMP |

 In this lesson, we will be covering some steps toward making data.
-Specifically, we will focus on the "when", "where", "how", and "who" sections of a DMP.
+Specifically, we will focus on the "when," "where," "how," and "who" sections of a DMP.

 ### Open Data Sharing Process

 In general, sharing your open data requires the following steps:

-1. Make sure your data can be shared
+1. Make sure your data can be shared.
-2. Select or identify a repository to host your data
+2. Select or identify a repository to host your data.
-3. Work with your repository to follow their process and meet their requirements
+3. Work with your repository to follow their process and meet their requirements.
-4. Make sure your data is findable and accessible through the repository and is maintained and archived
+4. Make sure your data is findable and accessible through the repository and that it can be maintained and archived.
-5. Request a DOI for your data set so that it is easily citable
+5. Request a DOI for your data set so that it is easily citable.
-6. Choose a data license
+6. Choose a data license.

 Sometimes, you may be able to work with a well-staffed repository that will handle many of these steps for you (for instance, if you are working with NASA mission data).
 Otherwise, it is your responsibility to follow the above steps to share your data openly.